Check your static water level

 To determine the inside diameter of your well and the size of bucket you’ll need, flip off the electric breaker and then remove the cap, which is usually held by 3 bolts.
 A simple hand wrench will do.

-You will see wires and the water pipe, either PVC or iron.
+You may see wires and the water pipe, either PVC or iron.
 Shine a light into the well.

 If your well has a 4″ liner, you will see it down about 3 feet into the well.
-The photo shows a well with a liner, which looks like a shiny ring on the photo.
+The photo shows a well with a liner, which looks like a shiny ring.
 This well also has a pit-less adapter and a strap to hold up the well liner.
 The pump must be removed from this well before a bucket can be used.

 Measure the inside diameter of the well pipe.
 It will be anywhere from 4-8 inches.